-Weaknesses of Left-wing movement
+Weaknesses of the Left wing movement

 The Left-wing movement within the Indian national movement had several flaws and weaknesses.
 Some of these include:

-- Lack of Examination of Indian Reality: The Left failed to conduct a comprehensive examination of Indian social classes and political behaviour.
+- Lack of Examination of Indian Reality: The Left failed to conduct a comprehensive examination of Indian social classes and political behavior.
 They often oversimplified their analysis and did not fully understand the complexities of Indian society.

 - Opposition to Negotiations and Constitutional Work: The Left criticized the dominant Congress leadership for their policy of negotiations and participation in constitutional work.
 They viewed these actions as compromises with imperialism and the abandonment of the struggle for independence.